 Some licenses or permits may have ongoing requirements, such as annual renewals, inspections, or reporting.

-Step 4: Complete and Submit License and Permit Applications
+Step 4: Complete and Submit License Applications

 Once you’ve gathered all the necessary information and documents, complete the application forms for each required license or permit.
 Be sure to carefully follow the instructions provided by each Texas agency, as incomplete or incorrect applications can lead to delays or denials.